sarahqd/sarahqd.github.io/_posts/2024-2-18-What's-node-ipc-and-how-to-use-it.md

 ```

 Open two terminals in the vscode,  and run server.js and client.js alternatively.
 Then client sends a message to server,  after which server begins to send a message to client every 1 second.
 When client crashes, the server stops dispatching messages.
 Once the client connects to the server, the server restarts sending messages again.

+It must be noticed that the server or the client may miss the messages sent to them.
+The server or the client emits a message and returns immediately for other operations.
+It's another thing to receive the message for the receiver.

+Also, `setInterval` is not a common operation but here the example just targets a continuous communication between a server and a client.

 Server terminal output: